Table of Contents

 Partnership, Corporation, or LLC

 If you have a partnership, corporation, or a limited liability company (LLC), cashing a business check is can be more complex.
+First, you need to have a business bank account for your LLC, corporation or partnership.
 Also, depending on the banking institution, it may not be an option.
 Only signatories indicated on the account can successfully endorse a business check in order to cash.
 That is, of course, if your bank allows it.

 If it does, you’ll need to sign the back of the check with your name and title, and your signature.
 It must match the one the bank has on file for the account.
 You’ll likely also need to provide a driver’s license, state ID, or some other acceptable form of identification to prove your identity.
 Some banks also require a fingerprint before they will cash a business check.